Select Page

 Cultivation Guidelines for ONAC Sacraments

 Members are not allowed to sell, trade, or gift sacred plants listed as controlled substances by the United States government.
-These are only made available through branches or medicine people who are authorized and recognized by the Oklevueha Native American Church Mother Church.
+These are only made available through ONAC branches or medicine people who are authorized and recognized by the Oklevueha Native American Church Mother Church.
 This is an important protection for you, as we cannot control the quality of the medicines coming from outside of ONAC.

 Cultivation Guidelines for Peyote:

-There is absolutely no personal cultivation of Peyote for any ONAC member.
+There is no personal cultivation of Peyote.

 Cultivation Guidelines for San Pedro: